troglobit/myLinux/README.md

 ------------

 TroglOS is a playful, but working, example of how to create a virtual devboard from components like Qemu, Linux and BusyBox.
+It can also run on actual HW, currently Raspberry Pi.

 Use the build framework in TroglOS to test your embedded applications before the actual hardware arrives.
 Or as a stable reference when said